giovannianguiano1/DH110-F22-Gio/assignment01/README.md

 * The language isn't necessarily bad.
 I understand the developers of the app may want to use more lax language to give off the impression or feeling of a friendly or familiar "local," someone who is highly knowledgable about the area.
 However, it feels too forced and it would just be better to use clear and more professional language.
 For instance, the sentence "which 'no trespassing' and 'no parking' signs you can smile at and ignore" can be easily and more comprehensibly simplified to "which 'no trespassing and 'no parking' signs you can safely ignore"

-> *Recommendation: Simplify and write more clear and professional language*
+> *Recommendation: Simplify and write more clear and professional language to ensure easy comprehension*

 #### Severity rating: 1